-You're in default under another credit contract with us, or another credit provider.

-You're in default under this agreement that has been unremedied for 30 consecutive days.

-You're using your credit card in a way that's reasonably likely to cause loss or harm to you or us.

-We need to do so to comply with our legal or regulatory obligations or a regulator requires us to.

-It is reasonably necessary to protect our legitimate interests.
+- You're in default under another credit contract with us, or another credit provider. - You're in default under this agreement that has been unremedied for 30 consecutive days. - You're using your credit card in a way that's reasonably likely to cause loss or harm to you or us. - We need to do so to comply with our legal or regulatory obligations or a regulator requires us to. - It is reasonably necessary to protect our legitimate interests.

-We won't reduce your credit limit to be less than all you owe.